benburrill/halt_is_defeat/README.rst

         CPU time: 633 clock cycles
         Emulator efficiency: 45.61%

 If you run it yourself, you may notice something a little odd.
-Once it reaches the end of the program, it gets stuck in an infinite loop.
+Once the end of the program is reached, it gets stuck in an infinite loop.

 This behavior is necessary in order for Halt is Defeat to ensure that your programs are undefeatable.
 Since "Halt is Defeat", the program